• News

 United States.

-I am delighted to be hosting this roundtable discussion with the great Kirk Read and Erica Trabold.
+In addition to the aforementioned symposium, I am delighted to be hosting this roundtable discussion with the great Kirk Read and Erica Trabold.

 This informal workshop is a space for those with a writing practice to connect with one another.